Sightseeing by bicycle

 Want to know what it's like?
 Here's a New York Times video of the tour in 2010, the year I rode on it.

 Aug.
 3-9, Shoreline West Bicycle Tour in west Michigan.
 This ride, sponsored by the League of Michigan Bicyclists, celebrates its 28th year with a coastline ride from Montague to Mackinaw City.

 Riders can take the 386-mile, seven-day route to Mackinaw City, which includes a 41-mile day riding in Old Mission Peninsula, or the 159-mile, three-day route from Traverse City to Mackinac City.
 Riders are limited to 500.

-this tour makes a loop through central Minnesota from Cold Spring.
+this tour makes a loop through southeast Minnesota.
 All meals are provided.
-It's limited to 275 riders, and
+It's limited to 275 riders, and spaces go

 Bike tours offered by for-profit companies

 These tours still can be inexpensive if you camp and reserve early.